da-nrw/DNSCore/DAWeb/doc/automated_status.md

 "Status" could be one of:

 1. archived  : The object is fully archived and valid
-1. archived - but check needed : The object is archived, but a check performed by node admin has to be carried out (should be none object at all!
-Please check object and its packages manually, while one of the packages might be corrupted)
+1. archived - but check needed : The object is archived, but a check performed by node admin has to be carried out.
 1. archived - but in progress : The object recieves deltas or is under retrieval

 1. in progress waiting ([internal state code]) : The package is waiting for being picked up by ContenBroker